A driven quantum superconducting circuit with multiple tunable degeneracies

-Importantly, the measurements in \Cref{fig:1}\textbf{D} can be used as resource for quantum information \cite{puri2017,kanao2022} in what we call a $\Delta$-Kerr-cat qubit.
+Importantly, the dynamics of the two-level system in \Cref{fig:1}\textbf{D} suggest a new type of bosonic encoding of information that we call the $\Delta$-Kerr-cat qubit.
 The north and south poles of the corresponding Bloch sphere, a generalization of the $\Delta = 0$ one \cite{puri2017,grimm2020,frattini2022}, is defined by the cat states formed by the lowest pair of eigenstates of \cref{eq:Heff}.
 In this picture, a tunnel-Rabi cycle in \Cref{fig:1}\textbf{D} for a fixed $\Delta/K \ne 2m$ corresponds to a travel along the equator.
 For $\Delta/K = 2m$, this travel is prohibited.
-Note that when $\Delta/K = 2m+1$, the tunneling amplitude is maximum and is first-order insensitive to fluctuations in $\Delta$.
+Note that when $\Delta/K = 2m+1$, the tunneling amplitude is maximum and is first-order insensitive to fluctuations of $\Delta$.